 - Total number of loans and cards availed by you

 How can I Improve my Experian Credit Score?

-- Maintain a low credit utilization ratio, preferably less than 30%.
-Credit utilization ratio is calculated using the formula – Total Credit Availed/Total Credit Available across all credit (loan/credit card) accounts.
-In simple terms, don’t use more than 30% of the total credit available to you
+- Maintain a low credit utilization ratio, preferably less than 30% of the total credit limit available to you

-- Avoid submitting multiple loan/credit card applications within a short time.
-Doing this may portray you as credit hungry and decrease your creditworthiness.
+- Do not submit multiple loan/credit card applications within a short time as this may portray you as credit hungry and decrease your creditworthiness

 Frequently Asked Questions (FAQs)